 a.
 Select a sample of design changes (changes to set point calculations, accident analyses, flow calculations, electrical voltage drop calculations, etc.).
 To the extent practical, the samples chosen for review should involve multiple systems and organizations (e.g., operations, maintenance, engineering, etc.).
 These samples may include work performed directly by the licensee, the construction design authority, or through contracted design organizations.

-Obtain and review the licensee’s procedure for the control of design changes to ensure that the modified design continues to conform to the NRCapproved licensing basis.
+Obtain and review the licensee’s procedure for the control of design changes to ensure that the modified design continues to conform to the NRC-approved licensing basis.
 The design change process conducted under 10 CFR 50.59 will contain an evaluation or “screening” process to conclude whether each design change will require prior NRC approval before implementation.
 Inspectors should review that process to ensure it is rigorous.
 The process should evaluate each design change to ensure that changes that affect Tier 1 or Tier 2* information of the certified DCD or the technical specifications require an NRC license amendment to the plant COL prior to implementation.

 10 CFR Part 52, Appendix D, Paragraph VIII contains the requirements for changes and departures from DCD information.
 It specifies that the licensee may only depart from Tier 2 information without prior NRC approval if the departure does not involve a change to or departure from Tier 1 information, Tier 2* information or technical specifications.
 It also specifies the conditions under which a departure from Tier 2 information would require a prior license amendment.
 Guidance on evaluation for those conditions should also be included in the licensee design change procedures.